MyS-TECH: Enemies

-Mys-Tech War and More
+MyS-TECH Wars

-In the mini-series Mys-Tech Wars (1993), by Dan Abnett and Bryan Hitch, their forces fought most of the Marvel Universe's assembled heroes.
-In the resulting demonic invasion, many of Earth's heroes (including a majority of the Avengers, Fantastic Four, X-Men, Spider-Man, Ghost Rider, and Nick Fury) were slaughtered.
+In the mini-series MyS-TECH Wars (1993) by Dan Abnett and Bryan Hitch, their forces fought most of the Marvel Universe's assembled heroes.
+In the resulting demonic invasion, many of Earth's heroes (including a majority of the Avengers, Fantastic Four, X-Men, Spider-Man, Ghost Rider, and Nick Fury) were killed.
 However, due to the surviving heroes' efforts, the entire event was erased from history.
-As such, only a few, such as Doctor Strange, Professor X, and Motormouth, actually remember what had happened.
+As such, only a few, such as Doctor Strange, Professor X, and Motormouth, remember what happened.

 In a later attempt to destroy all superheroes, the board transform themselves into younger versions.
-In the same issue, they cause the formation of a psychic being that is the result of their centuries of malice.
-It is called the 'Anti-Being'.
-They try to team up in a bid to dominate all reality but lose the being to the cyborg Death's Head.
+In the same issue, they cause the formation of the Anti-Being, a psychic being that is the result of their centuries of malice.
+They try to team up in a bid to dominate all reality but lose the being to Death's Head.

-They're mentioned in a Spitfire one-off as still around.

-Finally, they attempted to get out of their contract with Mephisto by sending all of Britain to Hell.
+Finally, they attempt to get out of their contract with Mephisto by sending all of Britain to Hell.
 The country's heroes fought them back at the Battle of London Bridge (later covered up) and took the Museum of Pagan Antiquities, sending the board to Hell instead and leaving the group seemingly gone for good.
-S.H.I.E.L.D. stepped in to handle the clean-up, keeping MI:13 out of the loop so they could hoard the technology for themselves.
-Years later, various Mys-Tech bases went active again and it was believed the group was returning; it turned out instead to be a hell-warped Killpower leading a second demonic invasion, all an elaborate move by Mephisto to end all his Mys-Tech contracts and return all the energies he had tied up in abandoned bases and weaponry.
+S.H.I.E.L.D. stepped in to handle the clean-up, keeping MI-13 out of the loop so they could hoard the technology for themselves.

+Years later, various MyS-TECH bases became active again and it was believed the group was returning; it turned out instead to be Killpower leading a second demonic invasion, all an elaborate move by Mephisto to end all his MyS-TECH contracts and return all the energies he had tied up in abandoned bases and weaponry.